4d55397500/audio-semantic-hashing/README.md

-An index over binary compressed representations of audio chunks facilitates neighbor search using a hamming distance.
+An index over binary compressed representations of audio chunks facilitates neighbor search using a Hamming distance.

+This project is for the purpose of demonstrating semantic hashing.
+A more appropriate approach would be to train a continuous embedding and then use a vector-based index like [faiss](https://github.com/facebookresearch/faiss).

 Implementation
 ---